 Before you book any tour, make sure to check for the reviews.
 There are so many tours offering different trails.
 We took the Inca Jungle Trail with Nice Tour Peru and it was a really good experience.

 If you would like to see Huayna Picchu you have to get tickets in advance.
-Tickets are quit expensive and only around 200 people a day can go up there.
-Find out if there is availability here.
+Tickets are quite expensive and only around 400 people a day can go up there.
+Find out more here.

-Get your Machu Picchu Ticket here if don’t have time for multiple-day tours:
+Get your Machu Picchu Ticket here if you don’t have time for multiple-day tours:

-Rainbow Mountain (Montana de Colores) is a must when you are in Cusco.
-It’s a day trip and you can choose to go to Montana de Colores and come back or continue to walk through the so called red valley.
+Rainbow Mountain (Montana de Colores) is a must visit when you are in Cusco.
+It’s a day trip and you can choose to go to Rainbow Mountain and come back or continue to trek through the so called Red Valley.
 It’s a long walk (12 km) and we decided not to go, as we were absolutely exhausted from the Machu Picchu trail.

 ABOUT THE 1 DAY TOUR TO RAINBOW MOUNTAIN

 This place is incredibly impressive and it has been around since before the Incas.
-The salt water gets there at 3.380 meters above sea level.
-Also, Salinas de Maras is not owned by an organisation but by the 300 local families.
+The saltwater gets there at 3.380 meters above sea level.
+Also, Salineras de Maras is not owned by an organization but by the 300 local families.